 Case Presentation: The student works with members of their assigned D1-D4 team to produce a case presentation.
-The D1 student will have responsibility for answering a basic science question related to the case.
+The D2 student will have responsibility for answering a pathology question related to the case.
 The question will be generated by the team with the approval of the group leader at least three weeks prior to the presentation.

-D1 students will complete the Basic Science template in posted in MUSoD Rounds Web Site and develop a slide or two for the PowerPoint with highlights from the written Basic Science template.
-During a brief (5 minute or less) presentation, the student will orally present response to basic science question in the rounds setting and answer questions or participate in discussion with faculty and other rounds attendees.
-On-line forms exist in MUSoD Rounds Web Site for Classification of Article.
-Reflections should be placed in your ePortfolio (there is a link in the MUSoD Rounds Web Site).
+D2 students will complete the Pathology template and post it in the MUSoD Rounds Web Site and develop a slide or two for the PowerPoint presentation with highlights from the written Pathology template.
+During a brief (5 minute or less) presentation, the student will orally present response to pathology question in the rounds setting and answer questions or participate in discussion with faculty and other rounds attendees.